graynoah/Battleships/README.md

 **Noah** - I created the computer player, designing and implementing it's strategy to play the game.
 As well as coming up with the game description in the README.

+**Nimra** - I made an audio manager to play sounds / music in the game.
+As part of making the manager, I searched for audio files online that we could use in our game.
+The audio files I added were: background music, "ship hit" sound effect and "canon shot" sound effect.
+Then, I made methods in the manager that will load the audio files and play or stop them as needed.
+I also made an abstract player class which indicates the attributes that all players in this game must have.
+In addition, I helped design the setting menu page.
+In the settings menu, I chose a good background color scheme and designed buttons that allow the user to customize the game.
+For example, I designed a label for the sound volume and positioned a slider to change the volume.
+To the README, I contributed to "Game Controls and Features".
+More specifically, I mentioned that users can control music volume, fullscreen mode and opponent type.

 ## License Information